Varshini-svnit/RL_based_Personalized_Health_recommendation/README.md

 ## Dataset

-The experimental dataset used for training and evaluation is available in the `dataset/` directory.
+The dataset used to train the model can be found in dataset/ folder.

 ---

 ## Execution

-1. Open the notebook in Google Colab
+1. Open notebook in Google Colab
-2. Upload the dataset file
+2. Upload dataset file
-3. Execute all notebook cells sequentially
+3. Run all notebook cells one by one

 ---